PedrelliLuca/ToonTanks/notes.md

   - Hide visual components
   - Disable movement and inputs

-  This way we keep the
+  This way we keep the camera!